sensedeep/dynamodb-onetable/README.md

 Net/Net: it is not easy to write terse, clear, robust Dynamo code for one-table patterns.

-Our goal with OneTable for DynamoDB was to keep all the good parts of DynamoDB and to remove the tedium and provide a more natural, "Javascripty" way to interact with DynamoDB without obscuring any of the power of DynamoDB itself.
+Our goal with OneTable for DynamoDB was to keep all the good parts of DynamoDB and to remove the tedium and provide a more natural, "JavaScripty / TypeScripty" way to interact with DynamoDB without obscuring any of the power of DynamoDB itself.

 ## Dynamo Class

 The Dynamo class is used ease the configuration of the AWS SDK v3.
-The class is only used to wrap the DynamoDBClient instance and provide helper methods for OneTable.
+The class is only used with AWS SDK V3 to wrap the DynamoDBClient instance and provide helper methods for OneTable.
 It does not expose any other methods.

 ### Dynamo Constructor